+In the computational experiments, we have applied Algorithm 2 multiple times by considering 56 combinations of the weights $\alpha_i$ .
 Among the solutions returned by the algorithm, we eliminated the dominated points to obtain an approximation of the Pareto front.
 We point out that although all the terms are considered in the experiments, in the plots we only report the comparison of the approximate Pareto fronts among the conflicting terms in the environmental impact and efficiency objective functions.
 The terms in the service quality objective function are omitted from the figures since they have been observed not to be conflicting with the other ones.
 In particular, the maximum driving distance (MDD), which is referred to as Max.
 Distance in the figures, has been compared against the total generated CO2 emissions (TGE) (referred to as Total Emissions), the total setup cost (TSC), and total driving time (TDT).

 All tests were run on a Linux server with 32GB of RAM and an AMD Opteron 6128 processor running at 2.00 GHz.
-The assignment-routing problem (Step 2.1 in Algorithm 1) has been implemented in Python 3.7 and solved by using OR-Tools 9.1 [51] with default options.
-To solve the speed optimization problem (Step 2.3), the interior point method implemented in the solver IPOPT has been used [61] with the parameter tol set to 10^{-2} .
+Algorithms 1 and 2 have been implemented in Python 3.7.
+The assignmentrouting problem (Step 2.2 in Algorithm 2) has been solved by using OR-Tools 9.1 (Perron and Furnon) with default options.
+To solve the speed optimization problem (Step 2.4), the interior point method implemented in the solver IPOPT (Wächter and Biegler (2006)) has been used with the parameter tol set to $10^{-2}$ .

+Deterministic case

-Deterministic case.
-In the deterministic case, the parameter $\omega{n_1 n_2}$ in (4.3) has been set to 0 for all $(n_1, n_2) \in N{\text{sub}}$.
-Figures 5-6 show the comparison between the approximate Pareto fronts obtained for 0%-cap and 50%-cap on the small and large instances.
+In the deterministic case, the parameter $\omega{n_1 n_2}$ in (4.3) has been set to 0 for all $(n_1, n_2) \in N{\text{sub}}$ .
+Figures 5-6 show the comparison between the approximate Pareto fronts obtained for 0%cap and 50%-cap on the small and large instances.
 Such figures confirm that the integration among the transportation components has a significant impact on the objectives considered, as illustrated in the plots.
-Once a set of objective function weights is given, the average CPU time required by Algorithm 1 on the small instance is 408.58 s and on the large instance is 2995.91 s.
+Once a set of objective function weights is given, the average CPU time required by Algorithm 2 on the small instance is 641.36 s and on the large instance is 5272.76 s.
 The majority of the time is due to the computation of an approximate solution for the speed optimization problem.
 The development of a heuristic for speed optimization to reduce the computational cost is left for future work.

-FIGURE 5.
-Approximate Pareto fronts for the small instance.
+Figure 5: Approximate Pareto fronts for the small instance.